pubnub/pubnub-mcp-server/resources/sdk_docs/swift_storage-and-playback.md

 ```

-Retrieve messages and their metadata:
+#### Retrieve the last 10 messages on channelSwift, otherChannel, and myChannel[​](#retrieve-the-last-10-messages-on-channelswift-otherchannel-and-mychannel)

 ```
 1